techidaily/site-games-able/source/_posts/overcoming-steam-library-not-writable-on-pc-windows-11.md

 ## 7\.
 Run a Check Disk Scan

  Hard Disk errors can be a reason due to which Steam is unable to add or modify files.
-You can[use the Check Disk utility in Windows](https://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) to check your hard disk for errors and fix them.
+You can [use the Check Disk utility in Windows](https://www.makeuseof.com/sir-mini-how-to-run-chkdsk-in-windows-10/) to check your hard disk for errors and fix them.
 The Check Disk utility will scan the hard disk for errors and repair them, if possible.

 ## 8\.
 Reinstall the Game on Another Drive